NHQ/parametrical/README.md

 #### value
 the initial value of your param
 ####interval
-the interval (rate of change) for change for your param values You can pass another param object here, which will create another param node which will modify the interval value of the parent parameter.
+the interval (rate of change) for change for your param values.

+You can pass another param object here, which will create another param node which will modify the interval value of the parent parameter.

-You can pass an array of any values (strings or numbers), and they will become the only parameter options
+You can pass an array of any values (strings or numbers), and they will become the only parameter options.
 ####min
 the minimum allowable value for your param
 ####max